Basic Driving Instructor

 Merle Fourie: ph: 905-625-0556 Ext 226 or email: email@example.com

-Please note that the Ontario Safety League offer this program in 2017 under the new Approved MTO curriculum; e.g. more weighting given to in-car time and less to in-classroom.
+Please note that the since 2017 the Ontario Safety League offer this program under the new Approved MTO curriculum; e.g. more weight being given to in-car time and less to in-classroom.

 The 130 hour curriculum consists of two segments: